bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 -   <span id="e4fa">MIN</span>
 -   <span id="ffb1">MAX</span>

-Let’s walk through each of these individually.
-We’re going to be referring to a database of employees throughout this tutorial.
+Let's walk through each of these individually.
+We're going to be referring to a database of employees throughout this tutorial.

 Aggregate functions are used at the beginning of the <a href="https://careerkarma.com/blog/sql-select/" class="markup--anchor markup--p-anchor">SQL SELECT statement</a>.